WolframResearch/codeparser/HowToBuild.md

 # Building

-CodeParser uses a Wolfram Language kernel to generate code at build time and a C++ compiler to compile an executable.
+CodeParser uses a Wolfram Language kernel to generate code at build time and a C++ compiler to compile a native library.

 CodeParser uses C++11 features and requires a compiler that can support at least C++11.